 The TICO (Training Institute of Central Ohio) cemetery, also known as the Columbus State Hospital Asylum Cemetery, has an interesting history and an interesting tombstone that reads “Specimens.”
 The cemetery lies adjacent to what used to be a juvenile detention center (TICO).
 The asylum is located just behind the spot where the TICO building used to be located.
 The cemetery was used for indigent patients of the hospital and children who died at TICO.

-A 1981 government abstract put out by the National Criminal Justice Reference Center stated that TICO was an example of an institution that imposed “substantial suffering and punishment on their inmates.”
-There have been reports of rapes and severe beatings by the guards, and of children who were reportedly released but, in actuality, died there.
-Although this cemetery has many creepy graves, there is one in particular worthy of special mention: a tombstone that says “Specimens.”
+TICO provided maximum security incarceration for serious juvenile felony offenders and had a pretty bad reputation.
+There was also widespread reporting of abuses occurring there.
+A 1981 government report by the National Criminal Justice Reference Center stated that TICO was an example of an institution that imposed “substantial suffering and punishment on their inmates.”
+Examples cited included rapes, severe beatings by the guards, and children who were reportedly released but, in actuality, died there.

 6. Unidentified Baby Girl

-For nearly 30 years the baby girl remained buried in the Oskaloosa Pleasant View cemetery without a headstone, marked only by a piece of tin, which eventually disappeared.
+For nearly 30 years the baby girl remained buried in the Oskaloosa Pleasant View cemetery.
+She was buried without a headstone, marked only by a piece of tin, which eventually disappeared.
 Thanks to a few thoughtful men who cared and a kind financial donor, she now has a gravestone that reads: “Unidentified Baby Girl Found in the Delaware River May 1977.”

 7. Giles Corey